EngrIBGIT/Projects_Deep_Learning_PyTorch/README.md

 ## Deep Learning with PyTorch

 Welcome to my **Deep Learning with PyTorch** repository!
-This project serves as a comprehensive guide my PyTorch learning , starting from the basics and advancing to topics like Neural Networks, Artificial Neural Networks (ANN), and Convolutional Neural Networks (CNN).
-This repository is designed as a help toyou master PyTorch and its powerful applications.
+This project serves as a comprehensive guide to my PyTorch learning , starting from the basics and advancing to topics like Neural Networks, Artificial Neural Networks (ANN), and Convolutional Neural Networks (CNN).

+This repository is designed as a help to master PyTorch and its powerful applications.

 ## Table of Contents
 - [Overview](#overview)